 - by way of internal review (public housing); and

 - by way of independent appeals (public housing).

-The Charter Act can be used to assist tenants or residents with housing issues, By authority of, or in accordance with, or as directed by, some court order or legislation.:
+The Human Rights Charter can be used to assist renters or residents with housing issues, pursuant to:

 - the direct obligation on public authorities to consider and act compatibly with human rights (s 38).

 Public authorities – including the Director of Housing and arguably the providers of community housing – are required to consider and act compatibly with the human rights set out in the Human Rights Charter.

 Note that in the case of Director of Housing v Sudi VSCA 266, the Court of Appeal held that VCAT had no jurisdiction in eviction proceedings to consider a public authority rental provider’s compliance with the Human Rights Charter.
 Only the Supreme Court has jurisdiction to determine compliance with the Human Rights Charter, by way of proceedings for judicial review.

 However, the direct obligation applies to VCAT where it is acting in an administrative capacity; for example, when VCAT is exercising its residual discretion in a proceeding for the creation of a rental agreement (see Giotopoulos v Director of Housing VSC 20).